 1 x 2.25" panel meter

 1 x Arduino Uno (or similar)

 4 x M3x16 bolts

 Bolt it all together and hide an Arduino inside.
 Follow the directions at http://www.nycresistor.com/2012/09/17/analog-gauge/ to write up and program the microcontroller.

 For my box I installed an Arduino and used the Firmata firmware to communicate with the board.
 There is some example code at https://github.com/unrepentantgeek/MeterBox as well as the most up to date Sketchup file.

 Liked ByView All

 OpenBeam USB Gauge by unrepentantgeek is licensed under the Creative Commons - Attribution license.

-We're sure unrepentantgeek would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure unrepentantgeek would love to see what you've printed.
+Please document your print and share a Make with the community.